To apply you’ll need to:

 Clinical placements

-Clinical placements for GEP MBBS students at Queen Mary start in September and you will spend every Thursday on clinical placement or learning clinical skills.
+Clinical placements for Graduate Entry Programme (GEP) MBBS students at Queen Mary University of London start in September of Year 1 and you will spend every Thursday in a practice-based setting or learning clinical skills.

-You will be allocated as a group of 8 to a primary care setting where you will work with a GP tutor on a fortnightly basis through the year.
-You will be introduced to the practice team, the practice area and most importantly the patients.
-You will learn about the impact of ill health on the patient, their family and their community.
+Students in groups of 8 work with a GP tutor on a fortnightly basis through the length of Year 1.
+You will be introduced to the GP team at the surgery, the local area served by the practice and most importantly the patients.
+You will learn about the impact of ill health on the patient, their family and their community, as well as the factors that contribute to the experience of living with disease for the patient.

 Please note that all modules are subject to change.

-Clinical placements will be in a variety of locations including inner city hospitals such as the Royal London, Homerton, Newham, Whipps Cross, Queens.
-Placement at these sites are classified as in-firms and you would commute there every day.
+Clinical placements will be in a variety of locations including those in inner city areas such as the Royal London Hospital, Homerton Hospital, Newham Hospital, Whipps Cross Hospital, King George Hospital and Queens Hospital.
+Placements at these locations are classified as in-firms due to their proximity to the University, and with the expectation that you would commute there every day rather than stay there on site.

-You will also be placed at out-firms including Southend, Colchester and Princess Alexandra Hospitals.
-Most students will stay in hospital accommodation while on out-firms.
+You will also be placed at out-firms including Southend Hospital, Colchester Hospital and Princess Alexandra Hospital.
+Most students will stay in hospital accommodation while on out-firms due to the distance away from the University.

-In year 4 you will have a placement in one of our mental health trusts as one of your blocks.
-You will also have primary care placements where you will build your clinical and consultation skills so that by year 5 you will be seeing patients independently under the supervision of your GP tutor.
+In Year 4 you will have placements in one of our mental health trusts alongside a series of primary care placements attached to GP surgeries.
+The variety of community and hospital-based experiences are designed to develop your clinical, communication consultation and reasoning skills so that by Year 5 you are able to be see patients independently under the supervision of your GP tutor.

-Each site will offer a different experience, with different patient demographics and different specialist services.
+Each placement site will offer a different experience, with different patient demographics and different specialist services.

 Student Selected Components (SSCs)